AndrewCLu/zk-waitlist/README.md

 Phase 2: Users can transfer their waitlist spot to another user by sending a zk proof that posesses a nullifier hash(sk, 1) along with a new public key hash(sk_2, 0) that another user provides them.
 The proof is verified and this new public key replaces the old one in the merkle tree.

 Phase 3: Users redeem their spot claimed on the waitlist, sending a zk proof that they possess a nullifier hash(sk, 1) which is verified by the smart contract.
 The smart contract also checks that the nullifier has not been used, then updates the list of redeemed nullifiers.

+Todo list:
+- Ensure node_is_left is treated as either 0 or 1
+- Clean up Merkle tree proof logic
+- Add support for transfer proof (allow new merkle leaf to be "mixed in")